23 October 2020

 The border town of Samnaun (canton of Graubünden) has a special status. this history dates back to the eleventh century.

 The first mention of the village was in a charter of the Lord of Tarasp in 1089.
 Farmers from the villages of Ramosch and Vna in the Lower Engadin (Unterengadin) populated the valley of Saumnaun.

 The fertile climate made farming possible at an altitude of over 1 800 metres (see also the centuries-old agricultural terraces in this region).

 They founded the villages Compatsch, Laret, Plan, Ravaisch, and Samnaun-Dorf.
-They all have their baroque or modern catholic church, because unlike the other villages of Unterengadin (except Tarasp) the valley remained catholic during the Reformation around 1530.
+The villages have baroque or modern catholic churches because the valley remained catholic in 1530.

 Samnaun (and Lower Engadin) belonged to the county of Tyrol until the acquisition by Habsburg in 1363.

 The villages, including Samnaun, bought themselves free in 1652.
 They already belonged to the Free State (Freistaat) of the Three Leagues (Drei Bünde) as part of the League of God’s House (Gotteshausbund) led by Chur.